sfu-db/APIConnectors/README.md

 <img src=".assets/Yelp_search.png" style= "width: 500px; height:350px;"/>

 # Obtaining an access token
-Yelp requires the user to have an access token to make API requests on their behalf.
-The access token represents the authorization of a specific application to access particular parts of a user's data.
-To obtain the access token, create an app, enter some information about its use and generate a key, please visit this [link](https://www.yelp.com/developers/documentation/v3/get_started).
+Yelp requires each user to have an access token to make API requests on their behalf.
+An access token represents the authorization of a specific application to access particular parts of a user's data.
+Start [here](https://www.yelp.com/developers/documentation/v3/get_started) to generate the access token.
+(You will create an app, provide the required information about its use to generate the token.)

 <img src=".assets/Yelp_Authentication.png" style= "width: 600px; height:400px;"/>